Treatment options for mouth and oropharyngeal cancer

 Speech and language therapist

-Speech and language therapists play an important role during your treatment.
-They help you with speech and swallowing difficulties.
-And help you eat and drink safely.
+Speech and language therapists play an important role before, during and after your treatment.
+They help you with speech and swallowing difficulties and to recover after treatment.
+The aim is to help you eat and drink safely.
 They can give information to your family or carer on how to support you with swallowing difficulties.
-They will continue to help you throughout your treatment.
+They will continue to help you throughout your treatment and rehabilitation.

 Pathologist